 The costs advertised on the website are the only costs.
 You will pay your drafting fee plus the filing fee to the clerk and that is it.
-If you decide you want to make some changes or adjustments to the documents after I have sent them to you then I charge a $75 redraft fee.
-Of course any changes due to an error by me in drafting are free.
+If you decide you want to make some changes or adjustments to the documents after we have sent them to you then we charge a $75 redraft fee.
+Of course any changes due to an error on our behalf, then the redrafting free will be waived.

 CAN I GET OUT OF THE FILING FEE?

-If you choose to use my service you will have to pay the filing fee.
+If you choose to use our service you will have to pay the filing fee.
 The reason is that even though it is possible to have that fee waived in cases of financial hardship, there is quite often a hearing required to determine the validity of it.
-Since the prices I charge are based on no hearings, I would have to charge you more to attend one.
+Since our prices are based on no hearings, we would have to charge you more to attend one.
 We find that our approach provides more value to the client by keeping the overall cost down and not having to attend a hearing.

 WHO DO I REPRESENT?

-The Florida bar prohibits me from representing both parties to a divorce.
+The Florida bar prohibits attorneys from representing both parties to a divorce.
 To do so would present the possibility of a conflict of interest.
-Because of that, I would be representing the “petitioner” only in this action and as such I would only be answering their questions and providing them with legal advice.
+Because of that, we would be representing the “petitioner” only in this action and as such we would only be answering their questions and providing them with legal advice.

 IS THIS SITE LEGITIMATE AND AM I A REAL PERSON AND ATTORNEY?